 Examples of the major currency pairs are below…

-Then there is also other currency pairs called the Minors.
+Then there is also other currency pairs like the Minors.
 Minor currency pairs, also known as cross pairs, are also great to trade.
 However, their costs and volatility are often a lot higher which can make them a bit more risky.

 Examples of the Minor currency pairs are below…

 Then there is also the Exotic currency pairs.
-These pairs contains currencies from emerging markets such as the South African Rand (ZAR) or the Turkish Lira (TRY).
+These pairs contain currencies from emerging markets.